How to Apply for Financial Aid

 4. Complete Verification.
 If your FAFSA is selected for verification, complete the verification process as quickly as possible.
 Colleges are not allowed to disburse financial aid funds until verification is complete.

 5. Review the Financial Aid Award Letter.
 The financial aid award letter lists the types and amounts of financial aid available to you.
 Be careful to distinguish grants from loans.
 Calculate the net price by subtracting just the gift aid from the full cost of attendance.
 Gift aid includes grants, scholarships and other money that does not need to be earned or repaid.
-The total cost of attendance includes tuition and required fees, room and board, books, supplies and equipment, transportation to and from school and miscellaneous/personal expenses.
-Compare the net price with the resources available to your family, such as savings, income and loans, to evaluate whether you can afford the college costs.
+The total cost of attendance includes tuition and fees, room and board, books, supplies, transportation and miscellaneous expenses.
+Compare the net price with the resources available to your family, such as savings, income and loans to evaluate whether you can afford the costs.

 7. Search for Scholarships.
-Search for scholarships on free web sites like www.cappex.com/scholarships.
+Search for scholarships on free web sites.
 Answer the optional questions to match more scholarships.
-Beware of scholarship scams: if you have to pay money to get money, it’s probably a scam.
-If you’ve won many scholarships, review the college’s outside scholarship policy, since some colleges will displace private scholarships by reducing the college’s grants.
+Beware of scholarship scams because if you have to pay money, it’s probably a scam!
+If you won many scholarships, review the college’s outside scholarship policy, since some colleges will displace private scholarships by reducing the college’s grants.

-Apply for financial aid every year, even if you got nothing other than loans last year.
-Financial aid formulas are complicated, and subtle changes in a family’s circumstances can affect aid eligibility.
-Student assets are assessed more heavily than parent assets, so eligibility for financial aid can increase when the student’s assets are depleted.
-There are also some private scholarships that are available only to students who are already enrolled in college.
+8. Apply for financial aid every year.
+Especially if you were offered only loans last year.
+Financial aid formulas are complicated and subtle changes in a family’s circumstances can affect aid eligibility.
+Student assets mean more than parent assets, so eligibility for financial aid can increase when the student’s assets are depleted.
+There are also private scholarships that are available only to students who are already enrolled in college.